 This contestant fought hard for Chris Soules (Prince Charming) and used her deceased husband as her storyline to keep her in the show.
-Her famous quote “Isn’t my story wonderful?” made her pretty much score the top 5 spot for biggest villains in Bachelor history.
+Her famous quote “Isn’t my story wonderful?” made her pretty much score one of the top spots for biggest villains in Bachelor history.
 But wait, not finished yet!
-Kelsey, 32, also seemingly faked a panic attack in order to avoid elimination … kinda smart?
+Kelsey also seemingly faked a panic attack in order to avoid elimination … kinda smart?
 Anyway, her “amazing” story only got so far.
-Due to her double date with enemy Ashley I being filled with non-stop drama, Chris, 37, said buh-bye to both of them.
+Due to her double date with enemy Ashley I being filled with non-stop drama, Chris said buh-bye to both of them.